odea-project/qAlgorithms/report/report.md

 <b> readcsv: </b>
-Both functions parse data points from a text file and construct a vector that contains the individual scans.
+Both functions parse data points from a text file and construct a vector containing individual scans.
 Within each scan, data points are ordered by m/z in increasing order.
-These functions primarily exist for testing purposes since the qBinning module is designed to accept centroided data from the previous step in the qAlgorithms pipeline.
+These functions primarily exist for testing since the qBinning module is designed to accept centroided data from the previous step in the qAlgorithms pipeline.
-If used to read in data, an error has to be specified for each centroid.
+If used to read data, an error has to be specified for each centroid.
 If the error is supposed to be a certain ppm of the mass, a dummy value suffices since this is handled in **makeCumError**.
 This function returns a boolean to indicate if it executed successfully.